jup-ag/space-station/docs/misc/10-sdk-api-license-agreement.md

 14.2 Licensee and Jupiter agree to notify each other in writing of any dispute within thirty (30) days of when it arises.
 Notice to Jupiter shall be sent to legal@jup.ag.

-14.3 The Licensee and Jupiter shall cooperate in good faith to resolve any dispute, controversy or claim arising out of, relating to, or in connection with this Agreement, including with respect to the formation, applicability, breach, termination, validity or enforceability thereof (a “Dispute”) shall be settled in accordance with the laws of Panama.
+14.3 The Licensee and Jupiter shall cooperate in good faith to resolve any dispute, controversy or claim arising out of, relating to, or in connection with this Agreement, including with respect to the formation, applicability, breach, termination, validity or enforceability thereof (a "Dispute") shall be settled in accordance with the laws of Panama.
 The parties undertake to carry out any award without delay and waive their right to any form of recourse insofar as such waiver can validly be made.
 Judgment upon the award may be entered by any court having jurisdiction thereof or having jurisdiction over the relevant party or its assets.
-Jupiter and the Licensee will each pay their respective attorneys’ fees and expenses.
+Jupiter and the Licensee will each pay their respective attorneys' fees and expenses.
 Any dispute arising out of or related to this Agreement is personal to the Licensee and Jupiter and will not be brought as a class arbitration, class action, or any other type of representative proceeding.
 There will be no class arbitration or arbitration in which a person attempts to resolve a dispute as a representative of another person or group of persons.
 Further, a dispute cannot be brought as a class or other type of representative action, whether within or outside of arbitration, or on behalf of any other person or group of persons.

 14.4 Any dispute between the parties will be governed by this Agreement and the laws of Panama, without giving effect to any conflict of laws principles that may provide for the application of the law of another jurisdiction.
 Whether the dispute is heard in arbitration or in court, Licensee and Jupiter will not commence against the other a class action, class arbitration or representative action or proceeding.